WolfNet-Computing/Kick-PC-To-Fix/README.md

  - Boot USB Builder: Contains files for building bootable USB drives or images and 1 example template.
 This is stored in the 'usbs' subdirectory of the installation directory.
  - Boot Floppy Builder: Contains files for building bootable Floppy Discs.
  - Corporate ModBoot: The same as ModBoot except this is aimed more towards businesses, companies and organisations.
- - NetBoot: A bigger boot disc based on the Boot CD/DVD Builder that uses ISOLINUX and iPXE to boot from either the local filesystem or a remote (TFTP or HTTP/HTTPS) server.
+ - NetBoot: A bigger boot disc based on the Boot USB Builder that uses ISOLINUX and iPXE to boot from either the local filesystem or a remote (TFTP or HTTP/HTTPS) server.

 ## Usage